UtrechtUniversity/python-template/README.md

 ### 4. Try installing the package

-You can install your package now (for example in an [environment](https://docs.astral.sh/uv/pip/environments/#creating-a-virtual-environment)).
+You can install your package now:

 ```sh
 pip install .